 “Don’t find customers for your products, find the product for your customers”

 To answer this question, let’s say that you own a men’s apparel business, a website that sells men’s clothing.
-When you initially started, the first set of customers that you acquired would most probably be of a particular kind.
+When you initially started, the first set of customers you acquired would probably be of a particular kind.
 I would call that homogenous because maybe they were all acquired in a partnership with wedding guides or your contacts.
 Then as the referral business comes in, the customer base expands.
-Often this kind of business may start in a particular region and then it may become global.
+This kind of business may often start in a particular region, and then it may become global.
 So as the startup sort of evolves, it starts attracting different types of customers, and the customer base is no more homogenous.
 With customers coming in from so many different places, you wouldn’t quite know what your customers are, because the customer doesn’t say I’m A and my type is X. They just evolved into that.
 But your product might still be the same, sending rewards and cashback to everyone and you should know that not everyone is a reward-lover.
-And so it would help you to know what different kinds of customers exist so you can treat them in different ways.
+And so it would help you to know what different kinds of customers exist so you can treat them differently.
 So that’s why we need customer segmentation.